 Hotels surrounded by countryside and vast acres of farmland have the doorstep potential to provide their own home-grown produce for guests.
-But in recent years, city hotels—where space is at a premium—have realized that they can enhance the guest experience by becoming their own food supplier, even on a small scale.
+But in recent years, city hotels – where space is at a premium – have realised that they can enhance the guest experience by becoming their own food supplier, even on a small scale.

-The hotel has managed to squeeze in an orchard of plum, apple and quince trees, along with strawberry and raspberry bushes and a wide range of vegetables, tomatoes, and herbs.
-While St. Ermin’s has since employed a gardener to bring expertise, initially it was trial and error as the team discovered what could grow in the unpredictable London climate.
-A greenhouse extends the growing season over the winter when the hotel is still able to provide fresh salad ingredients, and copious fruit harvests mean the hotel can make large supplies of chutneys, purées, and mousses.
+The hotel has managed to squeeze in an orchard of plum, apple and quince trees, along with strawberry and raspberry bushes and a wide range of vegetables, tomatoes and herbs.
+While St Ermin’s has since employed a gardener to bring expertise, initially it was trial and error as the team discovered what could grow in the changeable London climate.
+A greenhouse extends the growing season over the winter, when the hotel is still able to provide fresh salad ingredients, and copious fruit harvests mean the hotel can make large supplies of chutneys, purées and mousses.

-This approach to food sustainability is what prompted the Accor group of hotels—which includes Mercure, Pullman, Sofitel, Novotel, Ibis, and Fairmont—to launch its Planet 21 Acting Here program in 2016.
+This approach to food sustainability is what prompted the Accor group of hotels – which includes Mercure, Pullman, Sofitel, Novotel, Ibis and Fairmont – to launch its Planet 21 Acting Here programme in 2016.
 Its idea of “positive hospitality” included a focus on food, with the intention of creating 1,000 urban farms in its city hotels by 2020.

 A sustainable approach to cuisine

 Avila points to the success of the Pullman Paris Tour Eiffel, which has the largest hotel kitchen garden in Paris.
-Spreading across 6990 sq ft, the garden produces 1100lbs of vegetables per year and includes an orchard, a chicken coop, and beehives.
+Spreading across 650sq m, the garden produces 500kg of vegetables a year and includes an orchard, a chicken coop and beehives.
 From the start, the garden was designed to be organic and environmentally friendly.
-It doesn’t use pesticides or chemical fertilizers, and local nurseries supply compost and plantings.
+It doesn’t use pesticides or chemical fertilisers, and local nurseries supply compost and plantings.